heber1994/ledmatrix/README.md

 3) locate the "Export" folder and delete all the header files.
 You can peak at the files.
 When the tool runs, it should generate new header files for you!
 4) find main.exe in /ledmatrix_project/version_1.1 and just double click it.
 If you want to see some feedback, you can run the program within a terminal window.

-TO RUN THE C PROGRAM (The program that generates
+TO RUN THE C PROGRAM (The program that compiles the source.c file, with all other headers for the AVR)
 1) attach the USBTiny to a computer, then attach the SPI communications port to your microcontroller
 2) if you executed the C++ program already, then open up a terminal and go to /ledmatrix_project/version_1.1
 3) type in the terminal: make compile; make program
 4) if you would like to generate everything, then open up a terminal and go to /ledmatrix_project/version_1.1
 5) then, run execute_all.sh by typing: ./execute_all.sh
+6) don't forget to add/delete pictures in the Import folder.